hogantan/DJIAAPP/README.md

 ![connection](https://user-images.githubusercontent.com/65152263/170230391-e8ae7ba7-82ca-4d62-8835-6a9f2e961bbb.jpg)

 This is the landing page of **DJIAAPP** when the user first starts the application.

 It establishes connection with DJI's Mobile SDK as well as the DJI Drone.
-This activity is only opened upon launching the application, upon successfully connecting, this activity will not be able to returned to.
+This activity is only opened upon launching the application.
+Upon successfully connecting, this activity will not be able to returned to.

 #### Home Activity